jkosem/jk-portfolio/yleos.md

 ![]({{site.url}}assets/images/yleos-review2-1440.png)

-- Reorganised the timeline interface to integrate transcripts to utilise Yleos's unique proposition of being able to tie everything in the interview recording to a question and answer structure
+- Reorganised the timeline interface to integrate transcripts to utilise Yleos's unique proposition of being able to tie everything in the interview recording to a question and answer structure as well as giving the user a way to customise their timelines and transcriptions
+- Designing in features that could utilise ML/AI to produce not only a short synapsis of the interview but sentiment analysis as well.
+Also, the AI would also produce answer summaries to the interviewer's questions, thus closing the loop between questions and answer directly
-- Designing in features that could utilise ML/AI that would answer interiewers and user researchers needs in terms of debriefing and analysis and integrating that into a single, well organised video and transcript interface
+- Answers interviewers and user researchers needs in terms of debriefing and analysis and integrating that into a single, well organised video and transcript interface